faizal108/30daysofcode/README.md

 # 30daysofcode
-Here is the 30 days of codding challenge with Newton school and other community partners. they provide a new question daily.
+Here is the 30 days of codeing challenge with Newton school and other community partners. they provide a new question daily.
 Here is then solution of the problems

 <h1>Problems</h1>
 <hr>